Cost Analysis Models/Tools for Air Pollution Regulations

 Information on control efficiencies and costs is contained in the Control Measure Database (CMDB).
 This database currently focuses on criteria pollutants.

-The CoST software (version 2.13) is available for download (see below).
-Note that because of resource limitations, EPA is not able to provide any support for the installation or operation of CoST outside of the Agency.
+The CoST software (version 3.2) is available for download (see below).
 Documentation for the tool is included on this web site (below).
-Contact Brian Keaveny at email@example.com for general information about CoST.
+Contact Brian Keaveny at firstname.lastname@example.org for general information about CoST.

 Access to the CoST Software and Training Manual/User's Guide